 favorite chocolate bars.
 And you can now buy individually wrapped chocolate

 bars or sticks in 60- to 100-calorie portions, along with the ever-popular

 To help you decide among all...

 After learning that you have a chronic disease such as diabetes, feeling denial is normal.
 You may feel that "this can't be happening to me" or that "there has been a mistake" or you will "wait for more test results" even though a doctor has confirmed the diagnosis.

 Denial is often a way to cope with an overwhelming situation.
 By temporarily denying your diabetes, you may be able to come to terms with it slowly rather than all at once.
-It is important to recognize that denial should only be a temporary stage though.
-To remain healthy, you should be consistent on testing your blood sugar, taking your medications, if needed, seeing your doctor regularly, eating healthily, and getting plenty of physical exercise.
+It is important to recognize that denial should only be a temporary stage, though.
+To remain healthy, you should be consistent with testing your blood sugar, taking your medications, if prescribed, seeing your doctor regularly, eating healthily, and getting plenty of physical exercise.

 Confusion and Diabetes